InspiryThemes/realhomes-docs/docs/visual-composer.md

 ### Installation

 Look for the folder name **Plugins → Visual Composer** in unzipped package downloaded from themeforest.net.
 This folder contains visual composer plugin zip named as **js_composer.zip**.
-This folder also contains visual composer documentation and readme file.
-You need to go to **Dashboard → Plugins → Add New** in your WordPress admin side and upload the **js_composer.zip** as displayed in image below.
+You need to go to **Dashboard → Plugins → Add New** in your WordPress admin side and upload the **js_composer.zip** as displayed in the following screenshots.

 ![Real Homes Documentation](images/included-plugins/vc-1.png)
 ![Real Homes Documentation](images/included-plugins/vc-2.png)